yogeshmpandey/yogeshmpandey.github.io/_posts/2015-10-05-Triund-Trek.md

 > Morning View of the Valley

 We came out of our luxurious mattress at around 5 am and had a cup of tea.
 Waited till 7:30 am for the sun to come up.
 Laughed, shared stories in the meantime.
 At around 8:30 we came down the hill.
 Devoured the lunch as we reached MacLeodgunj.
 The hotel waiter went mad looking at our diet.
-After all, we were sleepy and hungry form one day and our bodies demanded Carbohydrates.
+After all, we were sleepy and hungry from one day and our bodies demanded Carbohydrates.

 <img src="http://i.imgur.com/gb2nHw8.jpg" alt="">